roberts-sandbox/test-realist/_posts/2012-01-31-managing-up.md

 You might find this difficult.
 A lot of people lie upward, hiding the bad truth from their boss.
 They do that because they don't want to look bad to their boss.
-The want to appear perfect.
+They want to appear perfect.
 I understand that.
 I hate disappointing my boss, even if I don't like him.
 Especially if I don't like him.